Imenbaa/phoneme-alignment-evaluation/README.md

 # Phoneme Alignment Evaluation Toolkit

-A Python toolkit for evaluating phoneme alignment systems on French speech corpora.
+A Python toolkit for evaluating phoneme alignment systems.
 Based on a rewrite of the [ESTER `trackeval` Perl script](http://www.afcp-parole.org/ester/) (Gravier & Galliano, 2008), extended with boundary-based F1 metrics suited to forced alignment evaluation.

 ---

 ## Overview

-Forced alignment systems produce a sequence of phoneme segments with associated timestamps.
+Alignment systems produce a sequence of phoneme segments with associated timestamps.
 Evaluating these systems requires metrics that jointly assess:

 - **Recognition quality** — are the right phonemes predicted?
 - **Alignment quality** — are the boundaries placed at the right time?